Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Last updated

-In this in-depth, side by side comparison of Wise vs international transfers with regular banks, we'll be looking at price, speed, safety, ease of use, and more.
+In this in-depth, side by side comparison of Wise vs international transfers with UK banks, we'll be looking at price, speed, safety, ease of use, and more.
 Plus, we'll be comparing different transfer amounts and currencies.

 Let's get started.

-TransferWise vs international bank transfer: overview
+💡 Wise vs international bank transfer: Overview

-Go To Wise
+Go to Wise

-The easiest way to see the difference between sending an international transfer with a regular bank vs with Wise is to see how much more your recipient will get in the end when you send the same GBP amount.
-Here’s a rundown of what your recipient will get when sending a range of different payments from the UK to the US, to be received in US dollars.
+The easiest way to see the difference between sending an international transfer with a bank vs with Wise is to see how much more your recipient will get in the end when you send the same GBP amount.

 Amount & Currency